gourlaysama/gourlaysama.github.io/_drafts/fedora-dnf-tips.md

 ### Locking a package in place

-Keeping a downgraded package around can be annoying if `dnf` tries to upgrade it back again all the time.
-The typical way is to add an `exclude` in the configuration, but that requires editing configuration file.
+Keeping a downgraded package around can be annoying if DNF tries to upgrade it back again all the time.

-There is a [`dnf` command for this](https://dnf-plugins-core.readthedocs.io/en/latest/versionlock.html), though you will have to install it first:
+However, there is a [DNF command for this](https://dnf-plugins-core.readthedocs.io/en/latest/versionlock.html), though you might have to install it first:

-{% marginnote mm-lock 'Yes, this can be used to locate and install `dnf` commands, see below.' %}
+{% marginnote mm-lock 'Yes, this can be used to locate and install DNF commands, see below.' %}
 ```sh
 sudo dnf install 'dnf-command(versionlock)'
 ```